Snowdonia: National park

-Eryri National Park (Parc Cenedlaethol Eryri), originally named Snowdonia National Park, was established in October 1951 under the National Parks and Access to the Countryside Act 1949.
+Eryri National Park (Parc Cenedlaethol Eryri), legally and previously officially named Snowdonia National Park in English, was established in October 1951 under the National Parks and Access to the Countryside Act 1949.
 The 1947 Hobhouse Report, the precursor to the Act, recommended the creation of a "North Wales National Park" with boundaries similar to those ultimately adopted, but including the area around Lake Vyrnwy and excluding the entire coastal strip from Harlech to Barmouth.
-Eryri was the third national park to be established the United Kingdom, following the Peak District and Lake District in April and May 1951.
+It was the third national park to be established in the United Kingdom, following the Peak District and Lake District in April and May 1951.

 The park has an area 823 sqmi, covering much of central and southern Gwynedd and the western part of Conwy County Borough, and has 23 mi of coastline.
 The Hobhouse Report recommended against including the town of Blaenau Ffestiniog in the national park owing to the "disfigurement" caused by its slate quarries, and it forms an enclave near the centre of the area.
 The coastal towns of Tywyn and Barmouth are also excluded.

 The park is governed by a national park authority, which was established in 1995 and has 18 members: 9 appointed by Gwynedd Council, 3 by Conwy County Borough Council, and 6 by the Welsh Government to represent the national interest.
 The authority's main offices are at Penrhyndeudraeth.
 Unlike national parks in other countries, national parks in the United Kingdom consist of both public and private land under a central planning authority.
 More than 26,000 people live within the park, of whom 58.6% could speak Welsh in 2011.
 While most of the land is either open or mountainous, there is a significant amount of agricultural activity within the park.

-The national park authority used the name "Snowdonia" in English-language contexts until, in November 2022, it announced that it would begin a transition to using only "Eryri" in order to prioritise the Welsh language name for the area; it also began using Yr Wyddfa in preference to "Snowdon" to refer to the mountain.
+The national park authority used the name "Snowdonia" in English-language contexts until November 2022, when it announced that it would begin a transition to using only "Eryri" in order to prioritise the Welsh language name for the area; it also began using Yr Wyddfa in preference to "Snowdon" to refer to the mountain.
 Following a two-year transition period, the authority announced in November 2024 that the changes would be kept due to its success in gaining support and its adoption by many businesses and by the media.
 The authority also announced that the national park logo would be changed to remove "Snowdonia".